-CONTAMINANTS IN FISH FROM CALIFORNIA LAKES AND RESERVOIRS, 2007-2008 (SWAMP)
+SURFACE WATER AMBIENT MONITORING PROGRAM (SWAMP): CONTAMINANTS IN FISH FROM CALIFORNIA LAKES AND RESERVOIRS, 2007-2008

-The Surface Water Ambient Monitoring Program (SWAMP), operated by the SWRCB in cooperation with Regional Water Quality Control Board staff, monitors water quality in California's surface waters.
-The program collected Common Carp and Largemouth Bass from Lake San Antonio in 2007 to analyze mercury in both species, and PCBs, chlordanes, DDTs, dieldrin, PBDEs, and selenium in Common Carp, as part of a SWAMP statewide sampling effort to survey contaminants in sport fish found in California lakes and reservoirs (SWRCB, 2010).
+SWAMP, operated by the SWRCB in cooperation with Santa Ana Regional Water Quality Control Board Region 8 (RWB8) staff, monitors water quality in California's surface waters.
+This study was part of a SWAMP statewide sampling effort to survey contaminants in sport fish found in California lakes and reservoirs (SWRCB, 2010).
+The program collected Common Carp from Big Bear Lake in 2007, and analyzed fish tissue for chlordanes, DDTs, dieldrin, mercury, PBDEs, PCBs, and selenium.